 Common Pitfalls

-Based on Forrester's data and analytics predictions, these are the most frequent mistakes organizations make during data preparation for AI.
+Based on data and analytics predictions (Forrester, 2024), these are the most frequent mistakes organizations make during data preparation for AI.
 Each one is avoidable with early awareness.

-Pitfall 2: Ignoring data drift.
+- Ignoring data drift.
 Data distributions change over time.
-A pipeline built on January's data may produce subtly different feature values by June.
-Build drift detection into your quality checks from day one — compare current distributions against your baseline monthly.
+Build drift detection into your quality checks from day one — compare current distributions against your baseline on a regular cadence.

-Pitfall 3: Mixing training and serving data.
-The data used to train the model and the data used to make predictions in production must go through identical transformations.
-Subtle differences (rounding, timezone handling, null treatment) between training and serving pipelines cause silent accuracy degradation that is extremely hard to debug.
+- Mixing training and serving data.
+Training and serving data must go through identical transformations.
+Subtle differences (rounding, timezone handling, null treatment) between the two pipelines cause silent accuracy degradation that is extremely hard to debug.

-Pitfall 4: No data versioning.
+- No data versioning.
 When a model misbehaves, you need to know what data it was trained on.
-Version your training datasets alongside your model artifacts.
-Tools like DVC (Data Version Control) or even timestamped snapshots in cloud storage solve this without significant overhead.
+Version training datasets alongside model artifacts — timestamped cloud snapshots or versioned storage solve this without significant overhead.

-Pitfall 5: Skipping PII assessment.
-Training an AI model on personally identifiable information without explicit governance creates compliance risk.
-GDPR Article 22 specifically addresses automated decision-making using personal data.
-Assess PII exposure before training begins, not after.
+- Skipping PII assessment.
+Training on personally identifiable information without explicit governance creates compliance risk.
+Article 22 (GDPR) specifically addresses automated decision-making using personal data.
+Assess PII exposure before training begins.

 Tools That Help (Without Over-Investing)